MicrosoftDocs/learn/learn-pr/azure/move-data-with-azure-data-box/includes/3-how-azure-data-box-family-works.md

 For clarity, let's break these workflow stages out into discrete steps:

-1. Create an order in the Azure portal.
+1. Create an order in the Azure portal or by using Azure CLI or PowerShell.
 1. Receive the device from the Azure datacenter.
 Connect to and unlock the device.
 1. Set up and copy data to the device.
 Validate the data.
 1. Ship the device to Azure.